INTERVIEWS

 "AI requires time and expertise"

-Raiffeisen Bank International’s “A.I.
-Xmas 2025” is an emotional Christmas film created entirely with AI in collaboration between RBI’s creative team, director Lea Baintner, and the production partners PPMNEXT and Artefakt.
-No live-action footage was shot; the film was built sequentially, starting with character development and styling, then designing the world and generating each sequence step by step.
+Raiffeisen Bank International’s "A.I.
+Xmas 2025" is a fully AI-generated Christmas commercial developed in collaboration with RBI’s creative team, director Lea Baintner, and production partners PPMNEXT and Artefakt.
+The emotional brand film was produced without live-action footage, following a structured generative AI workflow from character development and styling to world-building and sequential scene generation.

 Casestudy / Sparkasse "Milas Depot"